tideways/opentracing-php/README.md

 # OpenTracing PHP

 This package is a PHP platform API for OpenTracing.
+The API is modelled very closely to both opentracing-python and opentracing-ruby to be simple, easy to use and honor the languages core functionality.

 ## Required reading